bradwestness/bradwestness.github.io/_posts/2018-10-29-mondays-with-bernine-no-1-postseason-postmortem.md

 ---

 Welcome to _Mondays with Bernie_, my new Brewers-themed baseball blog series.
-My plan is to do one a week, each Monday, for the duration of the 2019 season, at least.
+My plan is to do one a week for the duration of the 2019 season, at least.

 Starting a weekly blog series about the Brewers the last week of the season in which they did not participate in the World Series might seem a little strange,